Technical Support Hours:

-- The Bronberg Connect network is very fast.
+- The Snowball Connect network is very fast.
 On a fast network people’s browsing habits change immediately.
 They access more video and graphic content and have longer browsing sessions.
 The same applies when driving.
 On dirt roads people dry slowly.
 On open freeways they drive fast.
 The reason is simple: they drive fast because the road conditions allow it – and because it is pleasant to do so.
 When you drive fast you use more fuel.
 The same applies to internet.

 - Computer updates are consuming your bandwidth.
 A lot of users have been with service providers who disallow certain computer updates.
-Updates are not restricted on the Bronberg Connect network, therefore anti-virus and operating system updates will come through in the way that you specify on your own network.
+Updates are not restricted on the Snowball Connect network, therefore anti-virus and operating system updates will come through in the way that you specify on your own network.
 It is not recommended that updates should be permanently disabled as these are meant to keep your system healthy and up to date.

 - Apple updates.
 Apple products frequently have software updates of about ½ Gigabytes.
 A user that has an iPad and two iPhones can for example easily consume 1.5GB of data at a time.